sdc-china/IDA-doc/_posts/2018-03-08-test-smart-comparison.md

 order: 59
 ---

-# Test Smart Comparison
+# Test Smart Comparison - A new image base assertion
 ***
 ### How does smart comparison work

+ Smart comparison is an image based assertion, which is a new and easy way for regression test assertion using pixel-by-pixel comparison.
+  - run and record your test case as usual,
+  - review screenshots, if it's the expected result, enable it as a base image,
-  Smart comparison is an image assertion.
-Smart comparison works on case steps which have screenshot in test report.
-It compares current screenshot with the saved screenshot in smart comparison.
-If result is **MISMATCH**, testing result of this case step is **Failed**, reports *Screenshot does not match the expected image in smart comparison* error.
+  - run test case again and then the smart comparison engine will diff the new screenshot with the base image.
+Any difference, the test step will be marked as failed and reports **Screenshot does not match the expected image in smart comparison** error.

-### Start Smart Comparison
+### Enable Smart Comparison

    **Notes:**
   Before starting smart comparison, please make sure that the test case already finish running and has a report.
 The status of the report is **Passed** and there is at least one case step with screenshot.